 BONNIE TSUI is a frequent contributor to The New York Times and the author of American Chinatown: A People’s History of Five Neighborhoods, winner of the 2009-2010 Asian/Pacific American Award for Literature and a San Francisco Chronicle bestseller and Best of 2009: 50 Notable Bay Area Books selection.
 She writes for The Atlantic, Pacific Standard, Outside, O the Oprah Magazine, and Condé Nast Traveller, and is a recipient of the Jane Rainie Opel Award from Harvard University and the Lowell Thomas Award for travel journalism.
 She likes writing about people.
 In her spare time, she wishes fervently for a surf house in Costa Rica. www.bonnietsui.com

 FRED VOGELSTEIN is a business and technology journalist and a contributing editor for Wired Magazine, where he was a 2010 finalist for the Gerald R. Loeb Award.
 He’s been a staff writer for Fortune, US News & World Report, The Wall Street Journal and Newsday.
 His work has also appeared in The New York Times Magazine, the Washington Post, the Los Angeles Times, and the Boston Globe.
-His first book, about the Apple/Google mobile phone war, and the tech/media revolution it is spawning, is due from Farrar Straus & Giroux in 2013. http://www.fredvogelstein.com
+His first book, Dogfight: How Apple and Google Went to War and Started a Revolution, was published in 2013 by Sarah Crichton Books/Farrar, Straus & Giroux.
+It’s been released in 13 countries and translated into 11 languages. http://www.fredvogelstein.com

 MATTHEW ZAPRUDER is the author of four books of poetry, most recently Come on All You Ghosts, one of New York Times 100 Notable Books of 2011, and Sun Bear, forthcoming from Copper Canyon Press in spring 2014.
 His poems, essays and translations have appeared in Open City, Bomb, Slate, American Poetry Review, Poetry, Tin House, Harvard Review, Paris Review, The New Republic, The Boston Review, The New Yorker, The Believer, Real Simple, The Los Angeles Times, and Best American Poetry.
 A recipient of a Lannan Residency Fellowship, a May Sarton Prize, and a Guggenheim Fellowship, he is an editor for Wave Books, and teaches at the Saint Mary’s College of CA MFA. matthewzapruder.wordpress.com